-Resource Facilitation is available to all residents of Wisconsin who sustain a traumatic and/or acquired brain injury.
+Resource Facilitation is available to all individuals who sustain a traumatic and/or acquired brain injury.

-Resource facilitation is a partnership that helps individuals and communities choose, get and keep the information, services, and supports to make informed choices and meet their goals.
-The collaborative process involves participants (individuals with brain injury and their personal support systems) working in partnership with facilitators (individuals who provide assistance in navigating systems) to achieve agreed-upon goals.
+Resource facilitation is a partnership that helps individuals and communities choose, get, and keep the information, services, and support to make informed choices and meet their goals.
+The collaborative process involves participants (individuals with brain injury and their support systems) working in partnership with facilitators (individuals who assist in navigating systems) to achieve agreed-upon goals.

 The development of our Resource Facilitation Program was a four-step process involving (1) establishing the need; (2) identifying possible funding sources; (3) building community-based partnerships; and (4) taking action.

 Resource facilitation started in 1984 when the Missouri Department of Health dedicated two service coordinators to its Head Injury Program (MO Department of Health, p. ii).

 Since our program was established in 2011, the facilitation process has included Resource and Information location, Education and Awareness Training, Emotional Support, Advocacy, and other assistance as needed.
 The basic principles of our Resource Facilitation Program ensure:

 > Facilitation is individualized